Integrative systems biology

 Development of CL-MS for medium-throughput mapping of protein interaction interfaces

-Cross-linking mass spectrometry (CL-MS) has emerged as a powerful technique to map protein interactomes, decipher protein complex topology, and finely-map interfaces in protein interactions.
-However, it remains unclear which combinations of cross-linking reagents can be used to map different interaction interfaces, whether some interaction interfaces are more or less amenable to detection with CL-MS, and whether protocols can be generalised to increase mapping throughput.
-We build protein interaction reference datasets and use them to develop and benchmark CL-MS protocols for systematically characterising protein interaction interfaces.
-We are collaborating with CL-MS experts and the in house proteomics Core Facility to achieve this goal.
+Cross-linking mass spectrometry (XL-MS) has emerged as a potentially powerful technique for mapping protein interactomes, deciphering protein complex topology and mapping protein interaction interfaces.
+However, it remains unclear which cross-linking reagents preferentially map to different types of protein interaction interfaces, whether some interaction interfaces are more or less amenable to detection by XL-MS, and whether protocols can be optimised to increase throughput.
+We build protein interaction reference datasets and are developing an experimental pipeline to benchmark and apply XL-MS for systematic characterisation of protein interaction interfaces.

 Understanding the brain specificity of neurodevelopmental disorders

-Interestingly, of the many genes that have so far been linked to NDDs when mutated, more than 90% do not have a brain-specific expression pattern.
-This suggests that the brain-specific phenotype caused by mutations in these proteins must result from perturbations within their brain-specific network context.
+Neurodevelopmental disorders (NDDs) comprise various syndromes such as intellectual disability, developmental delay, autistic-like behaviour and epilepsy.
+Interestingly, more than 90% of the genes that have so far been linked to NDDs when mutated do not have a brain-specific expression pattern.
+This suggests that the brain-specific phenotypes caused by mutations in these proteins must result from perturbations within the context of their brain-specific network.
 We are integrating brain transcriptome and proteome data with protein interaction resources to predict the molecular mechanisms responsible for the brain-specific phenotypes of NDD-associated proteins that do not have brain-specific expression patterns.
 We will then test whether pathogenic but not benign mutations interfere with the predicted mechanisms in vitro and in vivo.
-We will focus in particular on proteins that are implicated in genome maintenance, in order to elucidate novel mechanisms that adapt genome maintenance processes to brain-specific contexts.
+We will focus in particular on proteins implicated in genome maintenance, in order to elucidate novel mechanisms that adapt genome maintenance processes to brain-specific contexts.

 Funding

-I am a fellow of the DFG’s Emmy Noether Program for young investigators, who have granted me €1.6m in funding to support my research ambitions for the coming 6 years.
-These funds are topped up with IMB core funding.
+I am a fellow of the DFG’s Emmy Noether Program for young investigators since 2020, which has granted me €1.6m in funding to support my research ambitions for the coming 6 years.
+Further research projects are supported by the Alexander-von-Humboldt foundation, the CRC 1551 and the CRC 1361.
+IMB provides additional core funding.

 Hiring